saqib777/Software_Testing_Projects/ParaBank/Para-Bank-Register-Page.md

 This suite covers full validation of the ParaBank Registration module.
 It ensures that the form supports correct user input, prevents invalid registration, and handles usability and security aspects effectively.

-All test cases conform to the standardized structure used in this repository — ensuring consistency, readability, and easy tracking in Excel or any test management tool.
+All test cases conform to the standardized structure used in this repository, ensuring consistency, readability, and easy tracking in Excel or any test management tool.